National Lottery (Ireland): Lotto

 In January 2022, the regulator gave approval for a Will-Be-Won draw, under which, if no ticket matched all six winning numbers, the outstanding jackpot would flow down to the winner(s) of the next prize tier.
 A Will-Be-Won draw was held on Saturday, 15 January 2022.
 Retail outlets were described as "manic" ahead of the draw, due to high demand for tickets, and the National Lottery's website and mobile app experienced outages due to heavy usage.
 A family syndicate from County Mayo matched all six numbers to win the €19,060,800 jackpot outright, after buying the winning quick-pick ticket at Laura's XL store in Castlebar.
 To prevent future capped jackpots from rolling over indefinitely, Lotto game rules were changed to require a Will-Be-Won draw no more than five draws after a jackpot cap has been reached.

+For draws beginning 5 September 2026, the number of combinations was reduced for the first time in Lotto's history.
+It reverted to a 6/45 game, the format previously used from 2006 to 2015, which reduced the jackpot odds from 1 in 10,737,573 to 1 in 8,145,060.
+Average prizes below the jackpot tier were reduced, with the Match-5+bonus prize expected to be an average of €75,000, down from over €100,000.
+Prizes for a Match-3 and a Match-2+bonus were both fixed at €4.
+A third Lotto draw was added on Monday nights, starting on 7 September, increasing the frequency of the game to three times a week.
+The jackpot cap was reduced from its then all-time high of €19,060,800 to a fixed €16 million.

+Ticket sales for Lotto close at 7:45 p.m. local time on draw nights and draws are live streamed on the National Lottery's website at 7:55 p.m.
+Results are announced on RTÉ One prior to RTÉ News: Nine O'Clock.